Introduction:

 Parking brake and emergency brake:

-In addition to the air-supplying and air-consuming section, we also see the parking and emergency brake section marked in green.
-When the truck is parked, the driver can operate the parking brake.
-In case of emergency, the emergency brake can be activated to bring the vehicle to a stop.
-The following components are in the parking and emergency brake section:
+In addition to the air-supply and air-consumption section, we also see the parking and emergency brake section in green.
+When the truck is parked, the driver can apply the parking brake.
+In an emergency, the emergency brake can be activated to bring the vehicle to a stop.
+The following components are found in the parking and emergency brake section:

-11: Spring brake cylinder: at rest, without air pressure, the spring in this combined spring brake cylinder keeps the vehicle braked;
+11: Spring brake chamber: at rest, without air pressure, the spring in this combined spring brake chamber keeps the vehicle braked;

-12: Check valve: this ensures the brakes do not drag if a leak occurs in circuit 1, 2, or 4;
+12: Check valve: this ensures that the brakes do not start dragging if a leak occurs in circuit 1, 2, or 4;

-13. Parking brake valve: this handle is located within reach on the dashboard.
-With this handle, the parking brake can be activated or deactivated;
+13. Parking brake valve: this lever is within reach in the dashboard.
+With this lever the parking brake can be (de)activated;

-14. Relay valve: the amount of air from the parking brake valve determines the passage from tank 4 to the spring brake cylinders 11.
+14. Relay valve: the amount of air from the parking brake valve determines the flow from tank 4 to the spring brake chambers 11.

 Circuits in the air brake system:

-In the air brake system of a truck, there are three circuits:
+The air brake system of a truck has three circuits:

 - circuit 1: rear brakes